department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials/README.md

 - [Keywords](#Keywords)
 - [Team](#team)

-# Priorities (Updated 8/3/2020)
+# Priorities (Updated 8/25/2020)
 - Original Claims Post Launch Analyis and Technical
   - Reducing Original Claims and 526 errors (no longer going to Grafana differences between 526, will ask VBA to help)
   - This should not be starved out in any sprint but it does not mean it will always be higher than anything else
 - Launch BDD
-  - BDD is approaching a 8/20 release from EVSS
+  - BDD has released in production with EVSS and we have a feature flag allowing some testing (ready for UAT)
-  - We have to complete our integration testing (and any minor front end fixes)
+  - We have to complete our integration testing (and any minor front end fixes) - in work
-  - Make sure we have initial metrics set up (part of existing 526)
+  - Make sure we have initial metrics set up (part of existing 526) - should be done by Anna
   - Expected to be a higher priority than Original Claims on occasion as we get closer to the launch date
 - Claims and Appeals Status
   - This has high visibility and therefore some work on this has to keep moving forward